Linkenelis/Berryscripts/README.md

 # Berryscripts
-Tasmota Berry scripts for personal use maybe some inspiration for others
+Tasmota Berry scripts for personal use.
+ Maybe some inspiration for others